AbsoluteRivers/Farm-Game-DevLog/devlog.md

   - Continued inventory UI costumizable
     *Tip: Don't forget to put the string name for the collectable_name under collectable_component*
-  - Learned a global inventory script. *Will implement on the collapsable inventory soon*
+  - Learned a global inventory script. *Will implement on the collapsable inventory soon* *Tip: Don't use elif when separately checking as it will check the first argument first and will not consider the other elif statements*
   -